emmahone/vrrp-state-machine/README.md

 - Backup Alive: If the VRRP router in the Backup state is still alive, it remains in that state.

 - Backup Down: If the VRRP router in the Backup state fails, it transitions to the Master Election state to try to become the new Master.

+`vrrp.h` found in this project is copied from the keepalived [project](https://github.com/acassen/keepalived/tree/master) under [GNU General Public License v2.0]().
+See the file COPYING for copying conditions.